breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 #### Wall #3: Inactivity 😴

 This is a boot camp, it does not matter if you do it on a full-time or part-time basis, you need to embody a boot camp mindset and work every day like it's the last.
-The Human brain absorbs 80% more if we feel challenged and scared, if you idle for a day the brain relaxes and [it's proven](https://www.youtube.com/watch?v=h5PLO4XAXhs) that you usually forget 60% of recently acquired information in just 1 day unless you use it again and again for a sequence of 7 days (at least).
+The Human brain absorbs 80% more if we feel challenged and scared, if you idle for a day the brain relaxes, and [it's proven](https://www.youtube.com/watch?v=h5PLO4XAXhs) that you usually forget 60% of recently acquired information in just 1 day unless you use it again and again for a sequence of 7 days (at least).

 These are not small numbers, 60% in a day and 90% if you don't practice for a week.
 You are wasting your time and money if you don't take the course seriously!

 ##### 📝 Recipe to avoid inactivity

 1. **Talk to your spouse, partner, and family:** You need a break from almost everything, we know life is challenging enough already to be adding more responsibilities, but this is only for a short period of your time.
-Rewards are endless.
+The rewards are endless.
 Everyone needs to fall in line!
 Try opening up the most time you can, having a private desk to work without distraction, etc. Your home has to be in sync with this moment of your life.

-2. **Talk to your boss:** You may need a few extra hours, weekend time, etc. Be smart about it or he/she could sabotage it because he is afraid of losing you.
+2. **Talk to your boss:** You may need a few extra hours, weekend time, etc. Be smart about it, or he/she could sabotage it because he is afraid of losing you.

 3. **Don't miss class:** Missing classes is our biggest concern, we are very concerned about attendance because it has shown that it is the #1 deterrent to your motivation.
 Missing two classes in a row is the perfect storm.
 You will need to have 1-on-1 mentoring and double the hours through that week to avoid staying behind.